silicon-vlsi/silicon-vlsi.github.io/content/projects.md

 # Projects

 ## A 32-bit RISC-V-based Microcontroller in 180nm CMOS Technology for Low-Power IoT Applications
-While India is poised to emerge as the _Hotbed for IoT Opportunities_, it's semiconductor dependencies is a glaring reminder of a long road ahead before being technologically independent.
-This project is a step towards the goal of bridging that gap.
-This microcontroller is intended for use in low-power IoT based applications such as environment (temperature, humidity, air-quality) monitoring systems.
+This microcontroller is intended to be used in low-power IoT applications where the demand on processing is low while consuming minimal power from a watch battery intended to run IoT sensor nodes for 5-10 years.
+Majority of the IoT applications such as environment monitoring sensors ( temperature, humidity air quality) sensors fall in this category.
 Some of the major design efforts in this project are:

 - Generating a small-footprint and low-power RISC-V core  using the open-source [PULPino](https://github.com/pulp-platform/pulpino) platform developed at ETH Zurich.
 - Verification of the core with IoT application C-programs.